 Wondering what an OLED display is?
 You’ve come to the right place – we’ve got all the details on why OLED screens are better than the alternatives.

-Below we’ll explain what an OLED display is, what makes it better than the alternatives, and reel off a bunch of the best phones you can buy that already use OLED tech.
+Below we’ll explain what an OLED display is, what makes it better than the alternatives, and share a list of some of the best phones you can buy that use OLED tech.

 What is an OLED display?